cs1302uga/cs1302-tutorials/visibility/visibility.md

 ## Interpretation

+To determine if a line of code can see a method or instance variable, you need to consider where that method or instance variable is relative to the line of code that's using it.
+In the table below, we summarize the different scenarios that can occur based on where the method or instance variable is declared:

 | # | Member Declaration | `private` | _package private_ | `protected` | `public` |
 |---|--------------------|-----------|-------------------|-------------|----------|
 | 1 | same class         | ✓         | ✓                 | ✓           | ✓        |